apache/brpc-website/content/en/docs/community/release/index.md

 ```
 Hi all,

-The Apache brpc (Incubating) community is glad to announce the new release
+The Apache brpc community is glad to announce the new release
-of Apache brpc (Incubating) 1.0.0.
+of Apache brpc 1.0.0.

 brpc is an Industrial-grade RPC framework using C++ Language, which is
 often used in high performance systems such as Search, Storage,